 "My sense of vocation is to combine ordained ministry and academic teaching.
 You would be hard pressed to find an Episcopal seminary in America which would provide better preparation for such a dual vocation as Berkeley Divinity School at Yale."

-Michael Cover '08 Doctoral Student in New Testament, University of Notre Dame
+Michael Cover '08 Asst Professor of New Testament, Marquette University

 "In retrospect, the chief virtue of Berkeley Divinity School for me was that I learned what it meant to be Anglican while attending classes alongside Christians of every kind.
 The result was a deeper sense of where my tradition falls in the wider Christian community, and a better ability to live and work with people from many faith traditions."

 "Berkeley's Episcopal identity within an ecumenical divinity school, at the heart of a great university, uniquely calls it to a ministry of leadership formation."

 James Ward '74 Executive Director, Senior Access, San Rafael, California